Your conditions of employment with the department are based on:

 We recognise that flexible work arrangements produce significant benefits for both employees and the department.
 The department provides opportunities for flexible work arrangements to employees for assistance with balancing the demands of professional and personal life, and to promote the value of diversity and inclusion in the workplace.
 The department sees this as a high priority and has put in place the

-Flexible work arrangements policy outlining our committment to providing options of flexible work arrangements to employees.
+flexible work arrangements policy outlining our commitment to providing options of flexible work arrangements to employees.

 Flexible work arrangements may include a variety of options for short or long-term changes to work and/or leave arrangements.
 They may also relate to how, when and where work is done.

 flexible work arrangements procedure provides details about available options as well as how to make arrangements and find tools to assist the process.
 DoE employees can search 'flexible working' on OnePortal for further information and resources.